oryondark/hjkim/README.md

 4. Web Crawling (-- upon the anvil --)
 5. Naver Data Science Competition 2018 ( enjoy )
 6. RNN
+7. The Implement of UNet for Sementation and for detection
+8. Read and analyse to A Comparative Study of Contaniners and VMs.

 [1]:https://github.com/oryondark/-/tree/master/Annotation